spinnaker/spinnaker/docs/commands.md

 #### Parameters
 `ACCOUNT`: The name of the canary account to operate on.
  * `--access-token`: (*Sensitive data* - user will be prompted on standard input) The SignalFx access token.
- * `--base-url`: The base URL to the SignalFx server.
  * `--deployment`: If supplied, use this Halyard deployment.
 This will _not_ create a new deployment.
  * `--no-validate`: (*Default*: `false`) Skip validation.